Liability if a Nursing Home Resident Suffers a Head Injury

 • Subdural hematoma (brain bleed): A very serious condition that could cause death if left untreated.
 Brain bleeds are the result of a head injury severe enough to burst blood vessels between the brain and outermost membrane.
 Symptoms are not always immediate and in fact, could be delayed for hours to days.
 The injured resident must be carefully monitored for any signs, such as pupils that are unequal in size, severe headache, vomiting, dizziness, confusion and weakness on one side of the body.
 Residents taking blood thinners have an increased risk of suffering a subdural hematoma following a head injury.

-When Nursing Homes or Staff May Be Liable
+Can Nursing Homes or Staff Be Liable When Residents Suffer a Head Injury?

 A nursing home may be liable for a resident’s head injury if negligent actions either led to the accident and resulting injury or if proper protocol was not followed after the incident occurred.